Late Roman Coins for sale, Valentinian and later (364 AD - 498 AD).

 References for the history of the period are listed here: http://augustuscoins.com/ed/ricix/referencesRICIX.html

-After I confirm by e-mail that I still have the coin, you can pay by logging into your account and sending PayPal or Zelle payment to my e-mail address.
+After I confirm by e-mail that I still have the coin, you can pay by logging into your account and sending Zelle or PayPal payment to my e-mail address.

-To order, or simply to ask a question, e-mail me, Warren, at: e-mailwhich is also my PayPal address.
+To order, or simply to ask a question, e-mail me, Warren, at: e-mailwhich is also my Zelle and PayPal address.

 I mark coins "SOLD" in purple promptly when they sell.

-Special types include a rare Valentinian III, a very rare Theodosius II, and an AE2 of Leo I.
+Special types include a very rare Theodosius II.

 Links: Valentinian, Valens, ProcopiusGratian, Valentinian II, Theodosius, Aelia FlacillaMagnus Maximus, Arcadius, Honorius, Johannes